-As we indicated in the introduction, a less general version of Theorem 1 was previously known, and the structure of our proofs is very similar to that of earlier proofs [12, 5].
-Our proof differs in the construction of the system behaviors $\mathscr{E}1$ , $\mathscr{E}2$ and $\mathscr{E}3$ .
-Earlier results construct these behaviors inductively, in less general models of distributed systems.
+As we indicated in the introduction, a less general version of Theorem 1 was previously known, and the structure of our proof is very similar to that of earlier proofs [PSL], [D].
+Our proof differs in the construction of the system behaviors E_1 , E_2 and E_3 .
+Earlier results construct these behaviors inductively using less general models of distributed systems.
 The detailed assumptions of the models are necessary to carry out the tedious and involved constructions.

 Rather than construct the behaviors explicitly, we build them from pieces (node and edge behaviors) extracted from actual runs of the devices in a covering graph.
-The Locality and Fault axioms imply that scenarios in the covering graph are also found in correct behaviors of the original inadequate graph.
+The Locality and Fault axioms imply that scenarios in the covering graph are found in correct behaviors of the original inadequate graph.

 The model used to obtain these results is an extremely general one, but it does assume that systems behave deterministically.
-(For every set of inputs, a system has a single behavior.)
+(For every set of inputs, a system has a single behavior).
 By considering a system and inputs as determining a set of behaviors, nondeterminism may be introduced in a straightforward manner.
-One changes the Locality axiom to express the following; if there exist behaviors of two systems in which the inedge borders of two isomorphic subsystems are identical, there exist such behaviors in which the behaviors of the subsystems are also identical.
+One changes the Locality axiom to express the following.
+If there exist behaviors of two systems in which the inedge borders of two isomorphic subsystems are identical, there exist such behaviors in which the behaviors of the subsystems are also identical.
 Using this axiom, the same proofs suffice to show that nondeterministic algorithms cannot guarantee Byzantine agreement.

-4 Weak agreement
+4. Weak Agreement

 Now we give our impossibility results for the weak agreement problem.
-As in the Byzantine agreement case, nodes have Boolean inputs, and must choose a Boolean output.
-The agreement condition is the same as for Byzantine agreement - all correct nodes must choose the same output.
-The validity condition is weaker, however.
+As in the Byzantine agreement case, nodes have Boolean inputs and must choose a Boolean output.
+The agreement condition is the same as for Byzantine agreement--all correct nodes must choose the same output.
+The validity condition, however, is weaker.